-Arts management is the practice of creating, developing and managing arts organizations.
-These include theater, opera and dance companies, orchestras; museums, art galleries; historic sites and cultural heritage institutions; fine and performing arts centers; and arts agencies and arts advocacy groups.
+Arts management is the practice of creating, developing, and managing arts organizations.
+These include theater, opera and dance companies, orchestras; museums and art galleries; historic sites and cultural heritage institutions; fine and performing arts centers; and arts agencies and arts advocacy groups.

 What do arts managers do?

 Arts managers are the bridge between art, artists, and cultural resources and the public.
 Duties of an arts manager can include: artistic programming, curatorial research, care of cultural property, fundraising and development, education and outreach, grant writing, audience development, community engagement, box office/membership management, marketing and public relations, production management, and advocacy and public policy.

 What is the certificate in arts management?

-The Arts Management Certificate brings together diverse areas of study — from peformamce to history to management and business.
-It provides opportunities to learn and develop scholastic, creative and analytic skills through hands-on learning experiences such as internships, site-specific courses and special projects.
+The Arts Management Certificate brings together diverse areas of study — from performance to history to business.
+It provides opportunities to learn and develop scholastic, creative, and analytic skills through hands-on learning experiences such as internships, site-specific courses, and special projects.
 The certificate complements majors in the performing and visual arts, art history, studio art, history, business and government.
 Over the last few years, Sweet Briar students pursuing the Arts Management Certificate have held internships at the American Museum of Natural History, Castleton Festival, Center Stage, Endstation Theatre Company, Kennedy Center, Lincoln Center, National Endowment for the Arts, Opera on the James, Monticello, Soho Repertory Theatre, Tacoma Children’s Museum, Virginia Museum of Fine Arts, and Pearl S. Buck International.

 Must I be majoring in one of the fields listed above to be in the certificate program?

 But if I’m not majoring in one of those fields, will the certificate translate into other professions?

 Absolutely!
-Students acquire skills in management, leadership, writing and communication, as well as teamwork and planning and these are all desirable skills in today’s workforce, regardless of the discipline or industry.
+Students sharpen skills in leadership, writing, communication, and strategic planning.
+These are all desirable attributes in today’s workforce, regardless of the discipline or industry.

 I want to know more!
 What’s the next step and who do I contact?